Authorizing Legislation: Section 321 of the Older Americans Act of 1965, as amended.

 This program also funds multi-purpose senior centers that coordinate and integrate services for older adults such as congregate meals, community education, health screening, exercise/health promotion programs, and transportation.

-Each state uses an intrastate funding formula to allocate funds to its area agencies on aging.
-Area agencies on aging have the flexibility to use their funds to provide the supportive services that best meet the needs of older adults in their planning and service areas.
+Each state uses an intrastate funding formula to allocate funds to its Area Agencies on Aging.
+These agencies have the flexibility to use their funds to provide the supportive services that best meet the needs of older adults in their planning and service areas.

 Data Show Extensive Services Provided to Seniors